Wichita woman credits recovery for new life and career

 In active addiction, Dora felt alone.

-“No reliable friends, and it just really brought me to a place where I had absolutely nothing.”
+“No reliable friends, and it just really brought me to a place where I had absolutely nothing,” she said.

 “I’ve been to Oxford House.
-I’ve been to so many in-patients and outpatients, and nothing worked.”
+I’ve been to so many in-patients and outpatients, and nothing worked,” she said.

 Dora thought a change of scenery would score a win.

 “I found the exact same thing there.
 I was an IV meth user and alcoholic addict.
 I was in jail over and over.
-I finally came back to Wichita to do a little jail time.”
+I finally came back to Wichita to do a little jail time,” she said.

 The Wichita Fellowship Club is an alcohol and drug-free house for addicts wanting to change their lives.

 “It was the last hope, like I didn’t have anything else.
-It was literally the last option I had.”
+It was literally the last option I had,” she said.

 They helped her find and launch a new career as a massage therapist.

 “The recovery community was my first client.
-They jump-started my business, and without them, I would not be here right now.”
+They jump-started my business, and without them, I would not be here right now,” Dora said.

 People she labeled lost came back.

 “I have my mom and dad here.
-My dad has said 15 times that he’s proud of me, and I haven’t heard that in so long.”
+My dad has said 15 times that he’s proud of me, and I haven’t heard that in so long,” Dora said.

 She remarried her husband.

 “We got married in 2014.
 We both couldn’t get it together.
 He got sober.
-I fell off really hard for a couple of years, and we finally got back together and got our lives together, sobriety everything, and we got back together four years ago.”
+I fell off really hard for a couple of years, and we finally got back together and got our lives together, sobriety everything, and we got back together four years ago,” Dora said.

 She says without recovery, none of her gifts would be possible.

 “Not at all, nothing was.
 No family, no business, no kids.
-Nothing.”
+Nothing,” Dora said.

 Now, she uses her knowledge.

-“My past hasn’t changed at all, but I can change what’s going to happen in the future.”
+“My past hasn’t changed at all, but I can change what’s going to happen in the future,” Dora said.

 Today, she has everything.